-- 1. Non-Officiating Veterinarians include National Head Veterinarians (NHVs). - Each National Federation must appoint one NHV.
-One NHV must be appointed by each NF. - 3.
+- 1. Non-Officiating Veterinarians include National Head Veterinarians (NHVs). - 2.
+Each National Federation must appoint one NHV. - 3.
 The FEI will maintain a current list of NHVs.
-The list shall be revised on the receipt of names from NFs and will be published on the FEI website-after approval by the FEI Veterinary Committee. - 4.
-There must be effective communication between the FEI and the National Head Veterinarians (NHVs) on veterinary-related matters within their country.
+The list shall be revised on the receipt of names from NFs and will be published on the FEI website. - 4.
+There must be effective communication between the FEI and the NHVs on veterinaryrelated matters within their country.